 REVENUE SHARE

 The Revenue share page displays the information referring to the revenue share of the customers.
-On the top, you see a statistic regarding the Number of licenses attached to your account, the Projected revenue share next year, the Projected revenue share year after, and the Revenue share.
+On the top, you see a statistic regarding the Number of licenses attached to your account, the Projected revenue share next year, the Projected revenue share the year after, and the Revenue share.

 The collected information refers to Client Name, Email Address, Renewal Date, Revenue Share, and Total Revenue.